GYNECOLOGY

 • Acne

-• Deepening of voice with prominent larynx (voice box)
+• Deepening of the Voice with prominent larynx (voice box).

 • Infertility